Chrysler Town & Country (1941–1988): 1969-1973

-The late 1960s proved to be a financially challenging time for Chrysler Corporation, as tightening emissions standards and safety requirements spread resources thin.
-Consequently, the biennial mid-cycle face-lift originally intended to be the new model year 1971 corporate large car lineup was postponed one year.
-Thus, all 1971 Chryslers, including the Town & Country, looked virtually unchanged from the prior year.
-One interior change planned that did make it into the 1971 cars was the instrument panel surround...
-Its upper bolster became a bit more massive, while the lower bolster was reduced in size eliminating the lower ledge. and the glove box door received a color-keyed overlay.
-Standard tires for the wagons were enlarged to L84x15, a size shared with the Imperial, and unique to Chrysler Corp.
-Torsion Quiet Ride, comprising a set of tuned rubber isolators for the front suspension sub-frame and rear leaf-spring mounts, was added to wagons.
+The late 1960s proved to be a financially challenging time for Chrysler Corporation, as tightening emissions standards and safety requirements spread the company's resources thin.
+Consequently, the biennial mid-cycle facelift originally intended for the company's 1971 lineup was postponed by a year.
+As a result, all 1971 Chryslers, including the Town & Country, looked virtually unchanged from the prior year.
+One interior change planned that did make it into the 1971 cars was the instrument panel surround, whose upper bolster became a bit larger, while the lower bolster was reduced in size, eliminating the lower ledge.
+The glove box door received a color-keyed overlay.
+Standard tires for the wagons were enlarged to L84×15, a size shared with the Imperial.
+Torsion Quiet Ride, unique to Chrysler and comprising a set of tuned rubber isolators for the front suspension sub-frame and rear leaf-spring mounts, was added to wagons.
 It had been introduced as a new feature for all other Chrysler models and body styles in 1970.
 Front disc brakes became standard equipment on the Town & Country.

-Additional changes were related to Federal Emission Standards and the requirement that 1971 cars run on unleaded regular-grade gasoline.
+Additional changes were related to federal emission standards and the requirement that 1971 cars run on unleaded regular-grade gasoline.
 Compression ratios on all engines were reduced to ~8.5:1.
-For just this year, engine power and torque specifications were advertised using both the familiar SAE gross rating method (for the last time), and SAE net rating method, which remains the standard today.
-(Net ratings are more representative of engine output as-installed since they measure output when the engine is fully "dressed" with production intake and exhaust plumbing, cooling system, and accessory loads in place.)
-Revised ratings for Town & Country engines were: 383 cu. in.
+For this year, engine power and torque specifications were advertised as using both the familiar SAE gross rating method (for the last time) and SAE net rating method, which remains the standard today (net ratings are more representative of engine output as installed, since they measure output when the engine is fully "dressed" with production intake and exhaust plumbing, cooling system, and accessory loads in place).
+Revised ratings for Town & Country engines were 383 cu. in.
 2-BBL V8: 75 (190 net) hp with 375 (305 net) lb-ft; 383 cu.
 In.
 4-BBL V8: 300 (240 net) hp with 410 (310 net) lb-ft; 440 cu.
 In.
 4-BBL: 335 (220 net) hp with 460 (350 net) lb-ft.
 Dual exhaust systems were no longer used.